samaea/virtual-assistant-workshop/README.md

        ![LUIS Setup Page](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/luis-setup-1.png)

   1. Click on top right corner, **click on your username's initials** and **click on Settings**.
-Finally, **take note of the authoring key**.
+Finally, **note down the authoring key** to your sticky notes/notepad.

        ![LUIS Settings](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/luis_1_settings.png)

        ![LUIS Settings](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/luis_2_settings.png)

+   1. We will now use PowerShell 6 to log into Azure and create the Virtual Assistant resource.

-   1. Click on the Start menu, search for PowerShell 6 and open it.
-Before we can deploy the bot into Azure, we need to first login. **Run the command below** and login.
-This will **open a new window**, once the authentication is complete, **switch back** to the PowerShell window to continue.
+On your computer, **click on the Start menu (Windows Sign)**, search for **PowerShell 6 and open it**.
+Before we can deploy the bot into Azure, we need to first login to Azure. **Run the command below** and login.
+This will **open a new window**.
+Once the authentication is complete, **switch back** to the PowerShell window to continue with further commands.

        ```powershell
        az login
        ```

-  1. Copy the following command and paste it into sticky notes or a notepad.
-Replace **{LABUSERNAME} with your Credentials** and make sure to delete the bracktets, too.
-Copy the new command from your notes and input it to PowerShell 6.
+  1. **Copy the following command and paste it** into sticky notes or a notepad.
+Replace **{LABUSERNAME} with your Credentials** and make sure to delete the bracktets, too. **Copy the new command from your notes and paste it into the PowerShell 6 window**.
 This will trigger the deployment of the Virtual Assistant solution into Azure.

        ```powershell
        cd C:\Users\labuser\source\repos\{LABUSERNAME}-VA\{LABUSERNAME}_VA